 - We will send you a letter acknowledging your complaint and asking you to confirm the details set out.
 We will also let you know the name of the person who will be dealing with your complaint.
 You can expect to receive our letter within seven working days of us receiving your complaint.

-If you are still not satisfied, you can contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ about your complaint.
+- If you are still not satisfied, you can contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ about your complaint.
 Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final decision on your complaint but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or email them at firstname.lastname@example.org.

 - Ordinarily you can also ask the Legal Ombudsman to investigate your complaint if you are referring your complaint within either 6 years of the problem happening, or 3 years from when you found out about it.

 - Alternative complaints bodies such as ProMediate (http://www.promediate.co.uk/) exist, which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
 Alison Law does not agree to use ProMediate as we prefer the Legal Ombudsman’s clear adjudication process.

 - We have 8 weeks from the date we receive your complaint to fully investigate and provide our final response to you.